camdzic/flucord/README.md

 ## Credits

 Flucord is heavily inspired by [Colossus](https://github.com/RyanLandDev/Colossus).
 *Colossus* is JDA framework for creating Discord bots with ease.
+Flucord also uses some of the code from [Sapphire](https://github.com/sapphiredev), huge thanks to them for their amazing work.

 ## Support